2011–12 New Orleans Hornets season

-The 2011–12 New Orleans Hornets season was the tenth season of the franchise in the National Basketball Association (NBA).
+The 2011–12 New Orleans Hornets season was the tenth (Note: At the time, this season was considered the 24th season in franchise history, being viewed as a relocation from Charlotte.
+In 2014, after this team was rebranded as the Pelicans, the name and the statistical history of the original team was reclaimed by the present day Charlotte Hornets, who had begun play in 2004 as an expansion team known as the Charlotte Bobcats.) season of the franchise in the National Basketball Association (NBA).
 For the first time since the 2004–05 season, Chris Paul was not on the roster as he was traded to the Los Angeles Clippers during the lockout.
 Paul was supposed to be traded to the Los Angeles Lakers, but then-commissioner David Stern vetoed the trade.
 The post-Paul era Hornets finished the shortened season with a 21–45 record, last in the Western Conference.